War of the Satellites

 War of the Satellites is a 1958 independently made American black-and-white science fiction drama film produced and directed by Roger Corman and starring Richard Devon, Dick Miller, and Susan Cabot.
 It was distributed in the U.S. and the U.K. by Allied Artists.
-In the U.S., it was released as a double feature with Attack of the 50 Foot Woman.
+In the U.S., it was released on May 18, 1958 as a double feature with Attack of the 50 Foot Woman.

 The low-budget feature was rapidly conceived, filmed and released to exploit the international media frenzy around the launch of the Russian Sputnik satellite, the first in space.

 In the film, an "unknown force" declares war against Earth when the United Nations disobeys its warnings against assembling and launching the first satellite into space.

 Plot

 Ten crewed satellites in the United Nations space program's Sigma Project are destroyed after coming into contact with a mysterious space barrier.
 A small missile-like object later lands on Earth and is turned over to authorities.
 After examining the capsule, the U.N. calls a meeting and reads aloud a message from the capsule that proclaims to be from the Masters of the Spiral Nebula Ghana, aliens displeased by Earth's repeated attempts to explore space.
 Calling humans a "disease", the aliens declare that they will set up a quarantine to protect the universe.

 The capsule has defied all analysis and its origins remain unknown.
 One evening, while driving to a U.N. meeting, the head of Sigma, Dr. Van Ponder, is attacked by a mysterious ball of light.
 It drives him off the road, killing him.

 Van Ponder later arrives at the U.N.
 Unknown to the council, aliens have assumed the form of Van Ponder to infiltrate the project.
 Van Ponder eventually splits into two separate replicas of the scientist to extend his ability to impede Sigma.
 Later, various natural disasters occur worldwide.
 Speculation arises that the disasters may be part of the aliens' warning from outer space.

 Astronomer David Boyer eventually notices that Van Ponder has identical markings on each arm.
 Later, while meeting with astronomical engineer John Campo at the lab, Van Ponder fails to notice that his hand is being burned by a torch.
 While John races for doctor Howard Lazar, Van Ponder heals the wound.
 When John arrives with Lazar, Van Ponder's hand is intact.

 David investigates Van Ponder's demolished car and realizes that no one could have survived the accident.
 David later learns that the Sigma launch has been moved forward and is to occur in some hours.
 Before blast-off, Van Ponder notes that John is part of the crew.
 While hurrying to his post, David sees Van Ponder replicate himself.